 Are There Any Restaurants Near Koko Crater Botanical Garden?

 After your time at Koko Crater Botanical Gardens, you’ll definitely want something to eat (unless, of course, you decided to have a picnic).
 After all, you’ll have used a ton of energy checking out all of the amazing plants!
 If you’re looking for some nearby eateries, head to Koko Marina Center, where you can have a delicious meal at Paina Café, Greek Marina, or Kona Brewing Co.
-And top of your meal with either a nice malasada from the Leonard’s Bakery food truck or some mochi ice cream from Bubbies (or both!).
+And top of your meal with a nice malasada from the Leonard’s Bakery food truck.

 Trying to plan the perfect Oahu itinerary, but not sure what else you should do?
 Here are 100 more suggestions for you to consider!